 - Speaking and coaching objections.
 The lawyer defending the deposition is not supposed to be testifying.
 Nor should the lawyer coach the deponent with objections.
-The lawyer cannot say that she does not understand the question.
+The lawyer cannot say that they do not understand the question.
 It is up to the deponent to ask for clarification.
 “If you know” and “if you remember” are coaching objections.
 However, you may ask, “Who is she?” when the deponent uses the word “she” unclearly in a question.
-That is not speaking or coaching, because it does not suggest the answer.
+That is not speaking or coaching because it does not suggest the answer.
 Objections must be stated succinctly in a non-argumentative and non-suggestive manner.

 Do not let yourself get bullied by an opposing counsel who is making improper objections.
 If several improper objections are made, there are a few ways to respond.
 You can ask, for example, why the objections are being made, as they are not required for the record.
 Be prepared for that to lead to an argument.

 If that discussion gets you nowhere, you may wish to tell the other lawyer that you will assume that there is a standing relevancy (for example) objection to every question, so the objection no longer needs to be made.
 If neither of those things works, just try to tune out the objections and proceed with the deposition.

 Inform the deponent that unless their lawyer instructs her not to answer, that they should answer the question.
 (There are rare instances in which a lawyer can properly instruct a deponent to refuse to answer.)